kwccoin/sdl2-hearts-game/README.md

 A [SDL 2.0](https://www.libsdl.org/) based game of Hearts I created during college.

-Note: This project was originally created using Eclipse CDT for Linux, and a [tutorial by Will Usher](https://www.willusher.io/pages/sdl2/)
+Note: This project was originally created using Eclipse CDT for Linux, and started by following a [simple SDL tutorial by Will Usher](https://www.willusher.io/pages/sdl2/)

 Special credit to [kenney.nl](https://www.kenney.nl/) for the card images: [https://www.kenney.nl/assets/boardgame-pack](https://www.kenney.nl/assets/boardgame-pack)